refraction-networking/gotapdance/README.md

            github.com/zmap/zcrypto/tls golang.org/x/crypto/curve25519 \
            golang.org/x/mobile/cmd/gomobile
 ```
+Ignore the "no buildable Go source files" warning.

 If you have outdated versions of libraries above you might want to do `go get -u all`